margaretmf/margaretmf.github.io/creativewriting.md

 <br>

 ## Gone With the Wind ##
-Gone with the wind to the urts of the past.
+Gone with the wind to the hurts of the past.
 The past moves behind me as the wind blows.

 Into the future with the wind that knows my name.